 Type of Tea: Herbal Tea.

-Brewing Instructions: Brew using freshly boiled water and infuse for 3 to 5 minutes.
+Brewing Instructions: Brew using freshly boiled water.
+Infuse for 5 to 10 minutes.

 Caffeine LevelDecaff (none)